syncfusion-content/javascript-docs/js/DataManager/Helper-Functions.md

 **ej.serverTimeZoneOffset**

-This method is used to set the time-zone offset from UTC, in hours
+This property is used to set the time-zone offset from UTC, in hours

-N> Suppose, application has been hosted in IST time zone and client may be in EST, GMT etc. in that case, date will differ from database.
+N> Suppose, application has been hosted in EST time zone and client may be in IST, GMT etc. in that case, date will differ from database.
 The below given solution will fix the conflict.

 <table>
     <tr>